How Music Promotes Health

-Music is one of the few activities that involves using the whole brain.
-It is intrinsic to all cultures and can have surprising benefits not only for learning language, improving memory and focusing attention, but also for physical coordination and development.
+Music is an art, entertainment, pleasure, and ... medicine for the body and soul.
+Playing music is one of the few activities that involve using the whole brain.
+Music is intrinsic to all cultures and has surprising benefits not only for learning language, improving memory and focusing attention, but also for physical coordination and development.

-Of course, music can be distracting if it's too loud or too jarring, or if it competes for our attention with what we're trying to do.
-But for the most part, exposure to many kinds of music has beneficial effects:
+Not all types of music have favourable effects, however.
+Too loud or too jarring music can be distracting, and can compete for our attention with what we're trying to do.
+But for the most part, exposure to music, specifically classics, has beneficial effects:

 Overall, music does have positive effects on pain management.
-Music can help reduce both the sensation and distress of both chronic pain and postoperative pain.
+It can help reduce the sensation as well as distress of both chronic pain and postoperative pain.

 There are several theories about how music positively affects perceived pain: